Pumpkin Bread

 Instructions

-- Preheat oven to 350 degrees.
+- Preheat oven to 350 degrees Fahrenheit.
 Prepare two 5x9x3 inch loaf pans with non-stick spray, set aside.

-- In a large mixing bowl combine pumpkin, oil, eggs and water.
-Mix in dry ingredients.
-Mix until combined.
-Spoon into loaf pans.
+- In a large mixing bowl combine pumpkin, oil, eggs and water until fully combined.
+Add dry ingredients and mixed until combined.
+Spoon evenly into prepared loaf pans.

-- Bake for 60-65 minutes or until a toothpick inserted near the center comes out clean.
+- Place in preheated oven at 350 degrees Fahrenheit.
+Bake for 60-65 minutes or until a toothpick inserted near the center comes out clean.

 - Cool for 10 minutes and remove from pan to wire rack.